 - Supernova = exploding star.
 A certain class, type Ia, is used as a standard light source to measure distance in the cosmos.

 - Flatness describes the fact that all we ever measure in the universe is Euclidean.
 This is a cosmological fine-tuning problem and since the Universe has departed from the needed critical density over cosmic time it must have been closer to perfect flatness soon after the Big Bang.
 Another problem is the horizon problem which has to do with the fact that light has not had enough time since the Big Bang to travel between what should be causally coherent regions of the visible universe, which means they are not causally connected.
 For example, light from diametrically opposite side of the Universe.
 Then why is it isotropic generally in every direction we look.
-This is particularly true for the temperature of CMB radiation where we see the same thing—the Universe is isotropic, the same in all directions to within 1 part in 104 at least.
+This is particularly true for the temperature of CMB radiation where we see the same thing—the Universe is isotropic, the same in all directions to within about 1 part in 105.
 This is called the smoothness problem and it is even more incredible because as the Universe expanded the isotropy supposedly lessened, starting at the level of 1 part in 1040.

 - Inflation is the extremely rapid exponential expansion of the early universe by a factor of at least 1078 in volume, driven by a negative-pressure vacuum energy density.
 The inflationary epoch comprises the first part of the electroweak epoch following the grand unification epoch.
 It lasted from 10−36 seconds after the Big Bang to sometime between 10−33 and 10−32 seconds.
 Following the inflationary period, the universe continued to expand, but at a slower rate.